Hanricus/L4D2-Autoexec-Graphics-Boost/README.md

 This repository contains a custom **autoexec.cfg** for Left 4 Dead 2, fine-tuned to improve performance and stability, especially on low-end hardware.
 Tested on a laptop with an **NVIDIA MX330** GPU, this configuration reduces stutters, cleans up ragdolls faster, optimizes sound handling, and ensures a smooth experience even during intense horde attacks.

+I created this config based on my own gameplay experience.
+I used to play Left 4 Dead 2 with FPS stuck around 20–30, which made the game laggy and frustrating.
+I searched YouTube and Google for solutions — some configs helped, but they didn’t quite give the boost I wanted.
+So, I decided to build my own **autoexec.cfg** that automatically runs and optimizes performance for the original Steam-installed Left 4 Dead 2.

+After months of trial, error, and tweaking (low graphics, high graphics, multiplayer Steam group servers), the results have been consistently better than before.
+Everything here is based on my own R&D experience, so if you want to use it — go ahead and enjoy smoother gameplay!

 ### 💻 Test Machine Specs
 - **Laptop:** ASUS VivoBook 15
 - **CPU:** Intel Core i5 11th Gen